-đŻ What Is Assertiveness?
+đŻ What Is Assertive Communication?

-đ Examples of Assertiveness
+đ Examples of Assertive Communication

 - Asking for what you want.
 For example: Asking your boss for a raise or asking your partner to spend more quality time with you on the weekends.